 Banknotes in 5, 10, 20, 50, 100, 200, 500

 Coins represent 1-50 ‘Euro cents’ and 1-2 ‘Euros’ (100 cents in a Euro)

 Exchange – $1 USD to .75 Euros

 Banknotes in 500, 1000, 2000, 5000, 10,000, 20,000

 Coins represent 5, 10, 20, 50, 100, 200 forint

 Exchange – $1 USD to 23.8 Hungarian forint

 Tipping is always appreciated but not always required.
 European destinations, though, usually require less tipping than would be appropriate stateside.
 Expect several instances throughout the hospitality industry in Europe that allow for tipping.
 Have small bills ready for hotel staff, boat crew, restaurant servers and baggage handlers.
 Note the variances in currency between countries and plan accordingly.

 Gratuities are included for group meals, at hotels and at airports.
 If you have a meal outside the itinerary or hire a resident driver, a few euros is customary.
-The host or tour manager can be tipped roughly $8.00-$12.00 USD per day, as can any ship staff member on Celebrity Cruises (which is often split at the end of the day by all).
+The host or tour manager can be tipped roughly $8.00-$12.00 USD per day, as can any ship staff member (which is often split at the end of the day by all).

 With the tour covering various European regions, you will most likely come in contact with heat, occasional rain, wind and/or damp environments.
 Check the weather online before embarking for an up-to-date look at the conditions in major destinations (Budapest, Vienna, Prague, etc.).
 Temperatures listed below (in Fahrenheit) can vary within the countries too.